pauloricardo50/leds_play_prototipo/README.md

-# Ionic Angular Conference Application
+# Ionic Angular Conference Application - MATERIAL DE AUXILIO DO INICIAL DO IONIC

 This application is purely a kitchen-sink demo of the Ionic Framework and Angular.